Alex-Veskoukis/data_mining_and_validation_using_AI/README.md

-# Rule Hiding by Evidence — Repository Guide
+# Governance by Evidence: Regulated Predictors in Decision-Tree Models
 This repository provides the full implementation, data, and prompts for the study “Rule Hiding by Evidence: Regulated Predictors in Decision-Tree Models.”
 The pipeline harvests decision-tree papers, extracts explicitly reported predictors, maps them to a regulated data category ontology, links them to paragraph-cited privacy laws, and applies audit-based corrections reported in the study.

 ## Repository layout